-"This is the whole story in one nutshell," he says.
-It is a story of fulfilling a promise made to himself in his NFL rookie season.
+"This is the whole story in one nutshell." he says.
+It is a story of fulfilling a promise made to "His hands have to come down....

-In the fifth game of the 1989 season, Utley broke his leg so badly that, despite several attempts to walk off the field under his own power, he had to be carried off.
+In the fifth game of the 1989 season.
+Utley broke his leg so badly that, despite several attempts to walk off the field under his own power, he had to be carried off.